History of Regal Cinemas in Timeline

 In 2017, Regal purchased Wichita, Kansas–based Warren Theatres.

-In October 2018, Regal adopted a new logo featuring an emblem resembling a camera aperture and crown.
-The company also adopted orange as a corporate color to reflect its Knoxville heritage.
+In October 2018, Regal adopted a new logo featuring an emblem resembling a camera aperture and a crown.
+Orange was also adopted as a corporate color.

-As of 2018, Regal operated six 4DX screens nationwide, with plans to expand to at least 79.
+As of 2018, it operated six 4DX screens nationwide, with plans to expand to at least 79.

-In July 2019, Regal announced a new movie ticket subscription service known as Regal Unlimited, offering unlimited movies and a discount on concessions.
+In July 2019, Regal announced a new movie ticket subscription service known as Regal Unlimited, allowing users to see an unlimited number of movies and receive a 10% discount on concessions.

 January 7, 2020: PepsiCo Becomes Exclusive Beverage Supplier

-On January 7, 2020, it was announced that PepsiCo would replace The Coca-Cola Company as the exclusive supplier of non-alcoholic beverages to all Regal cinemas, breaking Coke's monopoly among the top cinema chains in the United States.
+On January 7, 2020, it was announced that PepsiCo would replace The Coca-Cola Company as the exclusive supplier of non-alcoholic beverages to all Regal cinemas, breaking Coke's monopoly among the top three theater chains in the United States.
+Pepsi also became the "exclusive sponsor" of Regal's 4DX screens.

 March 16, 2020: Temporary Closure Due to COVID-19 Pandemic

-On March 16, 2020, Regal Cinemas closed all 543 of its theaters in the United States indefinitely due to the COVID-19 pandemic, becoming the first major theater chain to do so.
+On March 16, 2020, Regal Cinemas closed all 543 of its theaters in the United States indefinitely due to the COVID-19 pandemic.

-Regal Cinemas started reopening most of its theaters on August 21, 2020, with a few delayed until August 28, and others closed indefinitely due to local restrictions or having already been planned to close prior to the pandemic.
+Regal Cinemas started reopening most of its theaters on August 21, 2020, with some delayed until August 28 and others closed indefinitely due to local restrictions or prior plans.

-October 5, 2020: Cineworld to close Regal Cinemas indefinitely
+October 5, 2020: Cineworld to Close Regal Cinemas

-On October 5, 2020, Cineworld announced it would close most Regal, Cineworld, and Picturehouse Cinemas locations in the US, UK, and Ireland indefinitely, beginning October 8.
-The main factor cited was the reluctance of New York to allow cinemas to open, as well as the lack of tentpole Hollywood films.
+On October 5, 2020, Cineworld announced it would close most Regal, Cineworld, and Picturehouse Cinemas locations in the United States, United Kingdom, and Ireland indefinitely, beginning October 8, citing New York's reluctance to allow theaters to open and the lack of tentpole Hollywood films due to the delay of the James Bond film.

 Loading Video...

-On June 19, 2021, Regal Cinemas acquired the lease of the former Arclight Cinemas at the Sherman Oaks Galleria in Los Angeles, with plans for a $10 million remodel.
+On June 19, 2021, Regal Cinemas acquired the lease of the former Arclight Cinemas at the Sherman Oaks Galleria in Los Angeles, planning a $10 million remodel with premium large format, 4DX, IMAX, and ScreenX screens.

-In August 2022, the Wall Street Journal reported that Cineworld would file for bankruptcy after struggling to rebuild attendance and incurring debts of more than $4.8 billion amid the pandemic.
-Cineworld confirmed that Regal Cinemas would remain in operation.
+In August 2022, the Wall Street Journal reported that Cineworld would file for bankruptcy after struggling to rebuild attendance and incurring debts of more than $4.8 billion amid the pandemic, while Regal Cinemas would remain in operation.

 September 7, 2022: Cineworld Files for Bankruptcy